clhedrick/kerberos/README.md

 # Summary

-This is support code for Kerberos and IPA, created as part of a project to fully Kerberos the Rutgers CS department.
-We are specifically interested in security NFS.
+This is support code for Kerberos and IPA, created as part of a project to fully Kerberize the Rutgers CS department.
+We are specifically interested in secure NFS.
 However the software here may be useful outside our context.
+This code includes appropriate changes to support two factor Kerberos authenticaton for freeradius and openldap.

+Contents:
+* project goals
+* challenges
+* suggested configurations
+* design issues
+* programs

 # Project Goals